-Theatre Uncut began as a conversation over a kitchen table about how we could respond to the brutal cuts in public spending that were being outlined by the UK coalition government in October 2010.
+Theatre Uncut began as a conversation over a kitchen table about how to respond to the brutal cuts in public spending that were being outlined by the UK coalition government in October 2010.

 Since then we have been responding to political events happening all over the world by working with some of the most exciting established and emerging playwright to create short political plays.
 Our core aim is to make our innovative political new writing available for anyone to perform anywhere.

 The backbone of Theatre Uncut is its participants.
 Their involvement is crucial, and the idea simple.

 We ask playwrights to write brand new short plays in response to the current political situation.
 These scripts are then made available for anyone to perform anywhere for a limited period.
 This creates the annual Theatre Uncut mass action event where the plays are performed simultaneously across the world.

 These plays are there for all.
 So if you want to perform them with your theatre company, hold a reading in your local library, occupy a street of your town, perform them to passers by, hold an event in your university, your workplace, youth theatre, pub or just read one with friends in your front room then go to The Plays to find out how you can.
-The 2012 and 2013 plays are in the process of being published and will be available soon; the 2011 plays have been pubished by Oberon and can be purchased here.
+The 2011 plays have been pubished by Oberon and can be purchased here.

 If you are looking to perform any of the plays outside of their rights-free period then you are legally obliged to contact firstname.lastname@example.org to obtain the necessary permission from the writer.